Introduction

 Hand strength

-Evaluating the strength of your hand relative to the community cards and your opponents' likely holdings.
+Evaluate the strength of your hand relative to the community cards and your opponent's likely holdings.

 Position